What is Smallpox?

 Although this is a common symptom of many causes if it appears alongside a high fever it should be checked out.

-A rash is a signature sign of smallpox.
+A skin rash is a signature sign of smallpox.
 It’s best described as small blister like bumps or pimples.

 It will typically begin in the mouth and on the tongue.
 Although it will spread to other parts of the body, like the face and even the palms of your hands and the soles of your feet.
 (10)